 // during a bailout.

-// for reusing the props object; it's about making sure the behavior
+//// So this test isn't primarily about asserting a particular behavior// for reusing the props object; it's about making sure the behavior// is consistent.

 const [step, setStep] = useState(0);